-In Scotland I had the pleasure of eating homemade oatcakes at The Steading cafe in Keith.
-They were served in place of bread with cheese and complemented the meal perfectly.
+This post has been the most clicked-on photo from my Feeding Time Blog Pinterest board GREATEST HITS – so I thought I’d bring it to the front page of the blog.
+The recipe comes from The Steading cafe in Keith, Scotland where I tried their homemade oatcakes on a ploughman’s lunch and they were amazing.
+Served in place of bread with cheese, their oaty crunch complemented the meal perfectly.
 I have used oatcakes on my cheese plates before but I’d never thought to eat them with things like smoked salmon, clapshot (like a tasty mash potato with turnips and chives) or maybe even with something sweet like butter and jam for breakfast.
 They’re a great alternative to bread, if you’re looking to reduce your processed flours.

 As these oatcakes are made with no flour and not much butter, they make very healthy snacks with lots of fibre.
-If you’re wondering the bran is, it’s the husk or outershell of the oat grain.
-The bran contains lots of fibre and minerals.
-The bran looks like little flakes almost, and is sold in packets usually in the cereal aisle.
+If you’re wondering what bran is, it’s the husk or outershell of the oat grain.
+Bran contains lots of fibre and minerals and looks like little flakes almost, and is sold in packets usually in the cereal aisle.
 But you might have to search a bit, they’re not usually on eye level.

 1/2 tsp baking powder